hackerschoice/hackerschoice.github.io/segfault/gui/index.md

 ### IT'S SHIT

-Some appliations won't work.
+Some applications won't work.
 Chances are that your server does not have enough memory.
-Consider [buying an upgrade](../buy-an-upgrade) to make all applications work flawlessly.
+Be a badass and [buy an upgrade](../buy-an-upgrade) to make all applications work flawlessly.

 ### Contact